Thiird/Thiird.github.io/src/blogs/1_embedded_systems_intro/blog.md

 We can achieve this with an <strong>ASIC</strong>.

 <div class="highlight-box">
-The <strong>Application Specific Integrated Circuit</strong> (ASIC), is an integrated circuit that implement a fixed-purpose computer.
+The <strong>Application Specific Integrated Circuit</strong> (ASIC), is an integrated circuit that implements a fixed-purpose computer.
 When turned on, it will always do the same thing, as it's not configurable in anyway.
 </div>

 ASICs come with significant trade-offs: high development cost and inflexibility.
 Developing an IC is very expensive, regardless of what it does, and making one for a specific use case like ASICs, which usually target narrow markets, makes it even more expensive, as it won't sell as many units.
 Moreover, once manufactured, ICs cannot be changed: if there's a design error you are stuck with it.
 This is true for all ICs, but it's particularly painful for ASICs as they are, unlike CPUs, not configurable in any way.
-This makes ASICs economically viable only for markets where the high per-unit cost is acceptable, such as Bitcoin mining, high-speed networking equipment, military applications.
+This makes ASICs economically viable only for markets where the high per-unit cost is acceptable, high-speed networking equipment and military applications.

 Talking about CPUs and ASICs, we have gone from extreme flexibility and low speed, to zero flexiblity and high-speed.
 What if we wanted the performance of ASICs with some computational flexibility?
 That's what FPGAs are for.

 <div class="highlight-box">
-<strong>Field Programmable Gate Arrays</strong> (FPGA) are integrated circuits that implement a matrix of <a href="https://en.wikipedia.org/wiki/Field-programmable_gate_array#Logic_blocks" target="_blank"> logic blocks</a>, each of which is configurable in the way it connects to the other blocks.
-This is done by providing a bitstream to the FPGA at startup time.
-A precise setup in how these blocks are connected allows different kinds of digital functions to be implemented directly in hardware, from a simple binary counter to a complex Fourier transform.
+<strong>Field Programmable Gate Arrays</strong> (FPGA) are integrated circuits that implement a matrix of <a href="https://en.wikipedia.org/wiki/Field-programmable_gate_array#Logic_blocks" target="_blank"> logic blocks</a>, each of which is <span tt="fpga_bitstream" tooltip="fpga_bitstream">configurable in the way it connects to the other blocks</span>.
+A precise setup in how these blocks are connected allows different kinds of digital functions to be implemented directly in hardware.
 </div>

-<span tt="softcore">Any digital circuit can be implemented on an FPGA</span>, granted that the FPGA has enough logic blocks to implement it.
+<span tt="softcore">Any digital circuit can be implemented on an FPGA</span>, granted that the FPGA has enough logic blocks to implement it, from a simple binary counter to a complex Fourier transform.

 In terms of performance, FPGAs sit between CPUs and ASICs, but much closer to ASICs.
 With an FPGA, the algorithm is implemented in hardware, which gives a significant speed advantage over CPUs.
 However, because FPGAs use a matrix of configurable logic blocks rather than fixed-purpose circuitry like an ASIC, they are usually less efficient in both speed and energy consumption compared to ASICs.